qizhong19920114/algorithms/README.md

 An implementation in GO (golang) of the basic algorithms and data structure.

+## Installation:
+- Need to move the file in the common folder to the GOPATH
+ - $GOPATH/src/github.com/maximelamure/api/common

 ## Sorting algorithms
 - Selection sort
 - Insertion sort